 How can we be more open and honest with a perfect stranger then we can with our best friends?
 How many times have you found yourself pulling out your deepest and darkest secrets or moments in your life to a near stranger, no wait, a perfect stranger?
 Don’t worry, we all have.
 Heck, we have been doing it long before the internet came around, and no, I am not referring to moments on your therapist couch.
-Just ask yourself, “How many Bar Tenders over the eons have heard a tale or two?”
+Just ask yourself, “How many bartenders over the eons have heard a tale or two from you?”

 One of the greatest benefits if the internet and in turn a scary reality, is its anonymity.
 We can be whomever we want to be and we can slowly creep out of our shell and expose ourselves in ways we never would have dreamt of in “real life”.
-We live adventures through online-gamming, build friendships with people in distant lands (a shout out to Maggie in Sydney who I have chatted with for over 18 years), talk for hours and debate the topic of the day, and share our worst fears or hurt on a daily basis.
+We live adventures through online-gaming, build friendships with people in distant lands (a shout out to Maggie in Sydney who I have chatted with since 1998), talk for hours and debate the topic of the day, and share our worst fears or hurt on a daily basis.

-I have been around the internet for a long time — probably even longer then some of the classmates in Blogging 101 have been alive — lets put it this way, Internet Explorer did not exist, nor did any other graphical interface we have come to adore, you had to use a dial-up (yes, using your house telephone), and log into a Unix text based account and fire up programs like Lynx to surf the internet — if I had to put a date out there, lets say 20+ years, and before that Bulletin Board Systems (BBS).
+I have been around the internet for a long time — probably even longer then some of the classmates in Blogging 101 have been alive — lets put it this way, Internet Explorer did not exist, nor did any other graphical interface we have come to adore, you had to use dial-up (yes, using your house telephone), and log into a Unix text-based account and fire up programs like Lynx to surf the internet — if I had to put a date out there, let’s say 20+ years, and before that Bulletin Board Systems (BBS).
 What is interesting, is that from the first moment we could connect digitally – communicating amongst strangers has been a common theme, and has driven much of what we see today.
-BBS Messages hopping between computers once or twice a day, to text based internet chat rooms, popular applications like ICQ and Yahoo Messengerthat allowed your to search for random people based on information in their profile, or location, more internet chat rooms, the desire to explore people has been as popular as exploring information, to tweeting our lives 150 characters at a time.
-This topic alone could be a Blogging Series, but lets move on.
+BBS Messages hopping between computers once or twice a day, to text-based chat rooms, the first MMORPGs such as TradeWars, popular applications like ICQ and Yahoo Messenger that allowed your to search for random people based on information in their profile, or location, more internet chat rooms, the desire to explore people has been as popular as exploring information, to tweeting our lives 150 characters at a time.
+This topic alone could be a Blogging Series, but let’s move on.

 The Evolution of Blogging

-I look at Bloogging as simply the latest evolution in our desire to reach out and touch the world.
+I look at Blogging as the latest evolution in our desire to reach out and touch the world.
 Blogging is an amazing forum to share our experiences, our life, and I admit, what I have really come to enjoy with my short time in the WordPress world.

 We write for countless reasons — for some, it is a form of confession, for others, much like myself, it is a way to help us organize our thoughts and ideas, from which to establish a game plan or next steps, and for all of us, it is a means to seek out that “virtual Bar Tender” and get a second opinion on life.

-Reader is your portal to the estimate 60 million WordPress websites ¹ , wow, that is a lot of story telling, and interesting enough where I have been finding myself exploring, many times a day.
+The reader is your portal to the estimate 60 million WordPress websites ¹ , wow, that is a lot of storytelling, and interesting enough where I have been finding myself exploring, many times a day.
 To say I have enjoyed hearing peoples stories would be an understatement, many of which you can’t hold back and simply smile, while others, make your eyes swell up and the tears flow – simply give Goodbye Earl a read.
 We are the most passionate when we are the most vulnerable.